Sahtu: Ethnography

 An early description of Sahtú cultures is given in Alexander Mackenzie's journal of his voyage down the Mackenzie River to the Arctic Ocean in 1789.

 Although there are close interrelationships among the Dene communities, they are culturally and linguistically distinct.
 The K’ahsho Got’ine (Hare(skin) Dene) are now centred in Fort Good Hope and Colville Lake.
 The Shita Got’ine (Mountain Dene) have joined with the K’áálǫ Got’ine (Willow Lake Dene) (they lived around K’áálô Tué – ″Willow Lake″, today known as Brackett Lake) in the community of Tulit’a.
 The Sahtúot’ine (Sahtú Dene or Great Bear Lake Dene) are named after Sahtú/Great Bear Lake, and are based in Deline.
 Métis people, descendants of relationships established between Dene people and fur traders, reside in all five communities of the region.
 The Hareskin Dene called themselves K'a so Got’ine/Katoo Got’ine ("big willow people") or K’ahsho Got’ine/K'áshot’ Got’ine (″big-arrowhead-people″, mistranslated as Hareskin people, an English rendering of Gahwié Got’ine – ″Rabbit(skin) People″).

 The Déline community of the Sahtú Dene experienced great loss during Canada's participation in the Manhattan Project.
 The need for radioactive materials, (such as radium), to create atomic weapons was met with the deposits mined from the Eldorado Mine at Port Radium on Great Bear Lake.
 The Sahtú Dene were hired to transport the ore containing radium from the Northwest Territories to be processed in Ontario or the United States.
 Since much of the uranium that existed in Europe was under Nazi control, the radium deposits in Canada were vital to the creation of the first atomic bombs.
 Unaware of the radiation's effects, the Sahtú Dene used cloth sacks to transport the ore.

 The number of deaths caused by radiation is disputed by the Government of Canada.
-The government report says that the people of Deline did not handle yellowcake but sulfur powder.
+The government report says that the people of Deline did not handle yellowcake but sulphur powder.
 The level of exposure to uranium ore without modern safety standards is expected to cause a small number of excess cancer deaths.

 Ultimately, the devastating effects of radiation poisoning impacted the Déline community severely.
 A 1999 documentary by Peter Blow entitled Village of Widows detailed the experiences of the Sahtú Dene.